psi4/psi4/doc/sphinxman/source/scf.rst

     for gradient computations.
 The algorithm to obtain the Cholesky vectors is not designed for computations with thousands of basis functions.
+COSX
+    An algorithm based on the semi-numerical "chain of spheres exchange" (COSX) approach described in [Neese:2009:98]_.
+The coulomb term is computed with a direct density-fitting algorithm.
+The COSX algorithm uses no I/O, scales well with system size, and requires minimal memory, making it ideal for large systems and multi-core CPUs.
+See the COSX section below for more information.

 In some cases the above algorithms have multiple implementations that return the same result, but are optimal under different molecules sizes and hardware